domaindetails.com

 1. WHOIS Privacy Protection

-Free at: Cloudflare, Spaceship, Porkbun, Dynadot, NameSilo, Namecheap
+Free at all recommended registrars: Cloudflare, Spaceship, Porkbun, Dynadot, NameSilo, Namecheap

 WHOIS privacy should never cost extra.
 It prevents your personal information (name, address, email, phone) from being publicly searchable.
-Any registrar charging for this is padding their profits.
+Most reputable registrars now include it free.
+Any registrar still charging for this is padding their profits.

 2. Promotional Pricing Traps